 At Camp Scully, the director, Colin Stewart, told me about The Beastmaster Throne.
 A game called their Beastmaster is played in the dining hall before the meal.
 All the campers get to participate.
 The winner of the game is the “Beastmaster” and gets to sit on the throne during the meal.
 Periodically, someone will yell, “All hail the Beastmaster”, and all the campers cheer.

 A throne doesn’t have to be extravagant.
-You can take a large chair and decorate it (paint, pelts, craft jewels or whatever) and then set it on something that gives it some elevation over everyone else.
+You can take a large chair and decorate it with paint, faux animal pelts, craft jewels or whatever, and then set it on something that gives it some elevation over everyone else.
 Here are a couple of thrones made from repurposed doors.

 5. Ceiling Stars in the Cabins

 You could, of course, use the old nineties Glow-in-the-Dark stars, but now there are better alternatives like the StarScenes on Etsy which are still stickers, or the hand painted Starscapes Ceiling Murals.

 Costumed characters are fun.
 Create a mascot, and then find a costume that matches your character or have a costume created for your camp.
 The mascot(s) can show up during a special event, meal, check-in, or any other special time.
 The cost of a mascot costume is an investment, but it should last many years if treated with care.